ssayle/plant-humanities/contributors/README.md

 ![](https://raw.githubusercontent.com/plant-humanities/essays/main/contributors/Julia_300x300.jpg)

 Julia Fine is a graduate student at the University of Cambridge studying Modern South Asian Studies as a George Kingsley Roth and Cambridge Trust Scholar.
 She received her A.B. from Harvard University in History & Literature.
-In 2019, Julia was a fellow at the Folger Shakespeare Library, where she worked on the Mellon-funded “Before ‘Farm to Table’: Early Modern Foodways and Cultures“ project.
+In 2019, Julia was a fellow at the Folger Shakespeare Library, where she worked on the Mellon-funded "Before ‘Farm to Table’: Early Modern Foodways and Cultures" project.
 In 2020, she joined the Plant Humanities Initiative at Dumbarton Oaks, where she explored the movement of plants through the lens of imperial ambitions, specifically within the context of the Indian Ocean world.

 ## Rebecca Friedel